What's new in Joomla 5.1?

 Time zone Fancy select field

-The field to select the time zone in the general configuration, is now a "fancy select field".
-The advantage of this is that it has a search function that allows you to find the correct time zone faster.
+The field to select the time zone in the general configuration is now a "fancy select field".
+The advantage of this is that it has a search function that allows you to find the right time zone faster.

 Moving subforms via up/down arrows